Homemade Chocolate Pudding & Cherry Jello Bundt Cake

 5. Pour the still liquid chocolate pudding over the cherry jello in the pan and refrigerate overnight.
 To easily remove the pudding cake from the pan, carefully dip the pan in lukewarm water for max.
 5 seconds.
 Then place a plate over the top, flip the entire thing over, and gently pull the pan up off of the cake.

-You can find the recipe for the Black Forest Cake featured in the bonus video here.
+Get the recipe for the Black Forest Cake. featured in the bonus video.